aegalnc/bot.aegalnc.com/README.md

 ### Create a Cloudflare Worker

 1. Create a new [Cloudflare Workers](https://workers.cloudflare.com/)
 2. Set a custom domain for your worker.
-This must be done since Telegram bot webhook API is not compatible with the SSL certifiacte of Cloudflare Workers' default domain (`https://<worker-name>.<your-account>.workers.dev`)
+This must be done since Telegram bot webhook API is not compatible with the SSL certificate of Cloudflare Workers' default domain (`https://<worker-name>.<your-account>.workers.dev`)

 ### Deploy the Code